 The many springs in the region were already known when Borjomi (first mentioned in the 7th century under the name «Tori») did not even exist.
 This is proven by the ruins of a bathhouse discovered by archaeologists.
 The city was devastated twice in the course of its history: once by the Arabs and once by the Mongols.
-The Ottomans went even further at the end of the 16th century and resettled the entire population in the East Georgian region of Kartli.
+The Ottomans went even further at the end of the 16th century and resettled the entire population in the Eastern Georgian region of Kartli.

 Panoramic view of Borjomi in the Borjomi-Kharagauli National Park.

 At the beginning of the 19th century, the city then became part of Russia, which gave it its present name Borjomi.
 Twenty years later, in the 50s of the century before last, spa tourism began to develop.
 While in the first years, the guests consisted primarily of the Russian upper class, later the rich and beautiful also came from Persia, Azerbaijan and other countries.
 Borjomi flourished: splendid villas, spa hotels and parks were built.
 When Georgia belonged to the Soviet Union, it was one of the most popular holiday destinations for comrades.
-Josef Stalin recovered in Borjomi just like Lawrenti Beria, the head of the Soviet secret services.
+Josef Stalin recovered in Borjomi just like Lavrenti Beria, the head of the Soviet secret services.

 The gate to Borjomi-Karagauli National Park